 What we are doing: Bravely facing HIV diagnosis together

-To help overcome the hurdles preventing babies from getting diagnosed, was one of the reasons why we started the Global Access Program.
+To help overcome the hurdles preventing babies from getting diagnosed, was one of the reasons we started the Global Access Program.
 We developed new diagnostics methods for gathering and transporting blood samples in order to test as many as possible.

 For example, blood samples can be taken at a local healthcare centre and dried on a card.
 Because there is no need for refrigeration, and a small amount of blood is enough, they can be sent through the post for HIV testing.

 We also introduced text message (SMS) technology, making it easier to send test results back to rural healthcare facilities.
+Secondly, we have developed a mobile application to harness the adoption of mobile technology to deliver results directly back to the infant’s care giver.

 Improved communication means patients in rural areas get answers quickly.
 Less travel means those who need it are more likely to return for treatment.
 Even in the remotest areas of southern Africa, HIV diagnosis and care is now much simpler.